-- This work is devoted to trying to find "natural" definitions. - For instance, the NSS Theorem involves coding a standard model of arithmetic into the c.e. degrees, using parameters, and then dividing out by a suitable equivalence relation to get the (absolute) definability result. - As atriculated by Shore, we seek natural definable classes as per the following.
+- This work is devoted to trying to find "natural" definitions. - For instance, the NSS Theorem involves coding a standard model of arithmetic into the c.e. degrees, using parameters, and then dividing out by a suitable equivalence relation to get the (absolute) definability result. - As articulated by Shore, we seek natural (e.g something that a lattice theorist might come up with) definable classes as per the following.